RoboticExplorationLab/TinyMPC-AL/c/README.md

 ## Done

-- Augmented Lagrange LQR for LTI systems.
+- Augmented Lagrange LQR for LTV systems.
 - Test all units and integration.
-- Experiment with double integrator.
+- Experiment with double integrator, planar quadrotor and bicycle model.